ColinKennedy/ways/docs/contributing.rst

 If you're considering adding features to Ways, the very first thing to do would be to clone the main repository.
 See :doc:`installation` for details.

-It's recommended to read all of the documentation here from start to end before making changes.
+It's recommended to read all of the documentation from start to end before making changes.
 But at the very least, read :doc:`summary`, :doc:`getting_started` and :ref:`api_details`.